EliteLoser/Finance/text/TheBubbleThatDoesNotBurst.md

 I spent an evening reading about the fear and uncertainty that was all over the articles in a "random" bank blog dating back to 2011, and kept reading until 2015 or so before I discontinued, now in retrospect knowing it would turn out to be the longest bull (positive/up) market in history, unless I am misinformed.
-I read it posted by a finance expert, so I think it is correct, when the bull market ended this year (if I remember correctly and there were no previous dips significant enough).
+I read it posted by a finance expert, so I think it is correct, when the bull market ended this year - if I remember correctly and there were no previous dips significant enough.
 I forgot the numbers, but I think we went 10 or 11 years on the S&P 500 with overall positive momentum semi short term.